spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 ## Supply custom certificates to worker pools

-You can add custom certificate authority (CA) certificates to worker pool containers using the Kubernetes worker pool controller.
+You can add custom certificate authority (CA) certificates to your worker pools.
+We support adding them to the controller container and to the container that runs OpenTofu/Terraform.

 ### Add certificates to controller container